01Infant Care and Early Childhood Education

 Once a child is approved as qualifying for childcare allowance, the allowance is paid from the month of application until February of the year the child enters elementary school; all monthly allowances are paid without additional calculation.

-- Calculation of supporting period: the child's birth year + until the February of the child’s 7th year
+- Calculation of supporting period: the child's birth year + until the February of the child’s 7th year (Preschool)

 Approval qualifications